Gingerbreadfork/microsocial/README.md

 * Deploy Microsocial for free on a Deta Micro

 ## ✨ Deta Micro Installation
-Firs make sure you have the [Deta CLI](https://docs.deta.sh/docs/cli/install/) tool installed, then to deploy Microsocial manually to a Deta Micro from a Linux command line:
+First make sure you have the [Deta CLI](https://docs.deta.sh/docs/cli/install/) tool installed, then to deploy Microsocial manually to a Deta Micro from a Linux command line:
 ```
 git clone https://github.com/Gingerbreadfork/microsocial
 cd microsocial